When: May 6 - 8, 2026

 Participants will observe the scanner collecting initial point cloud data, demonstrating the early stages of digital model creation.

-Using tablet or computer visualization, they will see how individual scans stitch together to form a complete representation of a facility or component.
+Using computer visualization, they will see how individual scans stitch together to form a complete representation of a facility or component.

 3. Understanding the End-to-End Process